The Best Maya sites to visit, at #9: amazing Toniná, Chiapas, Mexico

 A man walking inside one of the temples of Toniná, Chiapas, México.

-For an overview of my personal favourites, go to: Top #12 Maya-sites
+For a complete overview of my personal favourites in one single post, go to: Top #15 Maya-sites

 For an overview of all travel posts of my blog, go to: the Home Page.